Which is the best lens for jewelry photography?

 Use a macro lens to capture, for example, all the details of gold or silver jewelry with intricate patterns and ornaments.
 You can also use a watermark lens to show details in watermarks, to publish visuals on media such as print that require higher image quality and resolution.
 There are two types of macro lenses for APS-C SLR cameras and Full Frame.
 Choose a focal length of 100 mm or more.
 The higher the focal length, the more you can keep the camera away from the subject and have a reduced field of view.

-- Read our article on what equipment to choose for jewelry photography
+- Read our article on what equipment to choose for jewelry photography and the accessories dedicated to product photography automation for upgrade your photo studio.

 -